pandey-ankit/tomcat-verrazzano/intro/intro.md

 * Set up your Oracle Cloud Free Tier account (if you haven't done so already).
 * Set up an Oracle Kubernetes Engine instance on the Oracle Cloud Infrastructure.
-* Install the Verrazzano platform.
+* Install the Verrazzano production profile.
-* Deploy the *Helidon MP* application.
-* Monitor the *Helidon MP* application using Verrazzano tools, including Kibana, Grafana and Prometheus.
+* Create sample tomcat application docker image.
+* Deploy tomcat application to OKE using Verrazzano.
+* Explore Grafana, Prometheus and OpenSearch Dashboard console.

 ### Prerequisites

-This lab assumes you have the following installed on your machine:
-* JDK 11+
-* Apache Maven (3.6)
-* Docker
+* You must have an [Oracle Cloud Infrastructure](https://cloud.oracle.com/en_US/cloud-infrastructure) enabled account.

-## About Helidon
+## About Tomcat

-Helidon is an open-source microservices framework introduced by Oracle that provides a collection of Java libraries designed for creating lightweight and fast microservices-based applications.
-The framework supports two programming models for writing microservices: Helidon SE and Helidon MP.

-While Helidon SE is designed to be a microframework that supports the reactive programming model, Helidon MP is an implementation of the MicroProfile specification.
-Since MicroProfile has its roots in Java EE, the MicroProfile APIs follow a familiar, declarative approach with heavy use of annotations.
-This makes it a good choice for Java EE developers.

-The MicroProfile features aim at the implementation of microservices.
-You can find APIs for defining REST Clients, monitoring the application, reading technical and functional statistics and configuring the application.
-Helidon has also added additional APIs to the core set of Microprofile APIs giving you all the capabilities you need for writing modern cloud-native applications.

-> The [MicroProfile](https://microprofile.io/) standard builds on Jakarta EE.
-Like Jakarta EE, MicroProfile is open source and is developed by the Eclipse Foundation.
-Implementation with MicroProfile takes place in the libraries or application servers implementing the standard, just like Jakarta EE.
+Apache Tomcat is an open-source web server and servlet container that is widely used to deploy Java-based web applications.
+Tomcat is designed to be lightweight, efficient, and easy to use, and it provides a rich set of features for managing and deploying web applications.

 ## About Verrazzano